Pacesetter4lyf/smart-brain-api/README.md

 # smart-brain-api
-API for smart brain frontend.
+- API for smart brain frontend.
 Built with ExpressJs.
-Has basic CRUD functionality

-## This project has especially the register and sign in support for the smartbrain frontend.
+Has basic CRUD functionality.
+This project has especially the register and sign in support for the smartbrain frontend.
 - It is built with ExpressJs. and its database is postgressql connected with knex
 - The dependencies include:
     - "body-parser": "^1.19.0",